jonathonklem/help.managememberships.com/docs/kiosk.md

 # Kiosk

 The kiosk is a self-check-in screen used by members to register for classes and mark attendance quickly.
 It can be used by individual members or bundle (family) accounts.
+It is always located at yourdomain.managememberships.com/kiosk

 ---